hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * The `bodySite` element is NOT `Must Support` in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
 * The `CodeableConcept.text` element is system populated and may reflect more specific detail than the `CodeableConcept.coding` concepts provided.

-Body site and associated laterality may be recorded in various ways.
-Depending on the specific system approach to body site / laterality related content this can lead to a number of scenarios needing to be supported with using AU Core profiles:
+In FHIR, body site and associated laterality can be recorded in various ways.
+Depending on the specific system approach to body site / laterality information this can lead to a number of scenarios needing to be represented using AU Core profiles:

-a) Body site with laterality is defined in a pre-coordinated primary finding/procedure code.
+1\.
+Body site and laterality is defined in a pre-coordinated primary finding/procedure code.

-b) Body site without laterality is defined in a primary finding/procedure code AND coded laterality qualifier is separate.
+2\.
+Body site without laterality is defined in a primary finding/procedure code AND coded laterality qualifier is separate.

-c) Body site with laterality is defined separately from a primary finding/procedure code.
+3\.
+Body site with laterality is defined separately from a primary finding/procedure code.

-d) Body site without laterality AND coded laterality qualifier are defined separately from a primary finding/procedure code.
+4\.
+Body site without laterality AND coded laterality qualifier are defined separately from a primary finding/procedure code.

 To support consistent representation the following is recommended for each of these cases, this approach can be applied to either Condition or Procedure profiles:

-a) Primary `code` only (pre-coordinated body site including laterality)
+1\.
+Primary `code` only (pre-coordinated body site including laterality)
 * For systems that have pre-coordinated coding describing a concept fully.
 * Only the `code` element is used and contains information on body site with laterality.